eterniqo/.github/profile/README.md

 **"Privacy is the foundation of freedom.
 Security is the armor of the soul."**

-*ETERNQIO - Where privacy meets power.*
+*ETERNIQO - Where privacy meets power.*

 ---